 - Be selfish.
 One of the side effects of having a bipolar parent for me, personally, was that I felt an intense need to protect the people around me - my other parent and my other siblings.
 To be clear, I don't regret being there for my family.
 What I do regret is not being there more for myself.

 - Take a step back, think about who you are, who you want to be and what you're good at and make those goals a priority.
 What do you love, what are you good at?
 Channel the negative energy that comes from living with a bipolar parent into this thing that can transform your future.

 And remember, you can help the people around you without giving all of yourself away.

 5. Get Out of the House As Much As Possible

-When you live with a bipolar parent, home never feels like home.
-It often feels like a prison, like a place where no light ever comes in and nothing good can happen there.
-It's hard to thrive in the same space as a bipolar parent.
-So you need to get out of that space because you're important and you're going to thrive.
+When you live with a bipolar parent, home sometimes doesn't feel like home.
+It can be hard to thrive in the same space as a bipolar parent.
+If this is the case, get out of that space because you're important and you're going to thrive.

 What can you do outside of the house, especially if transportation is an issue?
 Heck, you can go sit out on the back porch, just as long as you're getting out of those four walls.